 If you’re permanently employed in the Netherlands, you need the following documents:

-- A statement about your employment.
+- A statement about your employment ( no older than two months).
 Your HR department helps you to get a statement.

 - Your contract of employment.

 - The personal income tax returns for the past year.

 - The confirmation letter regarding a 30% ruling ( tax advantage for expats)

 If you’re self-employed, you need the following documents: